-This document is the Zoning Code of the City of Los Angeles, and is referred to or cited throughout the document as "this Zoning Code (Chapter 1A)."
-This Chapter 1A is a part of the Los Angeles Municipal Code, which is referred to or cited as "LAMC" throughout this document.
+This document is the Zoning Code of the City of Los Angeles, and is referred to or cited throughout the document as "this Chapter."
+This Chapter 1A is a part of the Los Angeles Municipal Code, which is referred to or cited throughout the document as "LAMC" and "this Code."